Along Came a Spider (album)

-Along Came a Spider is the eighteenth solo studio album by American rock musician Alice Cooper, released in July 2008 by Steamhammer/SPV.
+Along Came a Spider is the eighteenth solo and the twenty-fifth studio album overall by American rock musician Alice Cooper, released on July 29, 2008 by Steamhammer/SPV.
 A hard rock/heavy metal concept album, it chronicles the activities of a psychopathic serial killer known as 'Spider' and the eventual undoing of his plans.
 A commercial success, it ended up becoming Cooper's highest-charting studio effort in the United States since Hey Stoopid (1991).

 Background and release

 The story-line for the concept album was first revealed on Cooper's radio show Nights with Alice Cooper.
 The theme of the album revolves around a "cool, calm and collected" serial killer known as 'Spider'.
 The police are baffled by the bodies of Spider's victims, which are cocooned in a silk web, and are each missing a leg.
 Spider's task is to collect eight legs to complete the construction of his own spider.
 However, things get complicated when he falls in love with his eighth victim.
 At the end of the album an internal voice is heard telling 'Spider' that 'We've been locked away here for twenty eight years Steven, we couldn't have done all those horrible things' thus revealing Spider as the character Steven from Welcome to My Nightmare.

 Along Came a Spider was due for a 2007 release but problems with producer scheduling and tour commitments caused it to be pushed to mid-2008.
 Several demos and songs were prepared and short-listed during 2007 with further sessions for recording and writing taking place in February 2008.
 75% of the album had been completed as of April 18, 2008.
 Cooper also planned to create a second part to the album, entitled 'The Night Shift,' but decided to make Welcome 2 My Nightmare instead.